getsentry/raven-python/docs/integrations/zconfig.rst

 `ZConfig
 <http://zconfig.readthedocs.io/en/latest/using-logging.html>`_
-provides one of the most powerful clean configuration mechanism for the Python logging module.
+provides a configuration mechanism for the Python logging module.

 To learn more, see:

   http://zconfig.readthedocs.io/en/latest/using-logging.html